-Attendings: Stephen Nakada, MD; Sara Best, MD; Dan Gralnek, MD; Matthew Grimes, MD; Sean Hedican, MD; Margaret Knoedler,

-MD; Frank Lin, MD, MS; Sarah McAchran, MD; Dan Williams, MD
+Attendings: Stephen Nakada, MD; Ali Antar, MD; Dan Gralnek, MD; Matthew Grimes, MD; Margaret Knoedler, MD; Frank Lin, MD, MS; Sarah McAchran, MD; Dan Williams, MD

 Description: Residents spend four months as Chief Resident at UWHC.
 During this rotation, the Chief Resident serves as team leader of the Urology Resident Team.
 They spend two half-days per week in clinic, with emphasis on neuro-urology and management of advanced urologic disease.
 The Chief Resident supervises the teaching of the junior residents and medical students with supervision of minor urologic procedures.
 The Chief Resident provides backup call from home to the junior residents on first call and mentorship of the inpatient Urology consults.
 The Chief Resident spends two half-days in UWHC Urology Clinic and four days in the OR.
-They attend all required conferences at UWHC and coordinate inmate clinic coverage.
+They attend all required conferences at UWHC.